My setup

 - A great mouse which is surprisingly light to use.
 It's also wireless with a charging dock

-- Desktop — Custom build (opens in a new tab)
+- Gaming PC — Custom build (opens in a new tab)

 - Specs; 3.7GHz Ryzen 9, RX 6950 XT, 32GB RAM, 2TB M.2 SSD